zhenming-xu/Data-and-Codes-for-Anion-charge-lattice-volume-dependent-Li-ion-migration-/README.md

-# Instruction of data and codes of the paper of
+# Instruction of data and codes

 Anion charge and lattice volume dependent Li ion migration in compounds with the face-centered cubic anion frameworks